Oszust-Industries/Oszust-OS-Storm-Eye/README.md

 # Oszust OS Storm Eye | [Oszust Industries](https://github.com/Oszust-Industries)

 Oszust OS Storm Eye is a weather app.
 Get the weather in any city in the world.
-You can also view the horuly forecast for the selected city.
+You can also view the hourly forecast for the selected city.

 Release Date: TBA